Tequixquiac: History

-The Grand Canal was built through Tequixquiac during the presidency of Porfirio Díaz in order the drain the Valley of Mexico.
+The Grand Canal was built through Tequixquiac during the presidency of Porfirio Díaz in order to drain the Valley of Mexico.
 It was the second phase of construction by British company Mexican Prospecting and Finance Co Ltd. y la Read & Campbell in 1867, the workers stayed in encampments around the Hacienda of Acatlan in El Tajo de Tequixquiac.
 During its construction many archeological finds were uncovered of early existence of humans in this area.
 One of the engineers of the canal project, Tito Rosas, is credited with finding the "Sacro de Tequixquiac".

 During the Mexican Revolution, General Emiliano Zapata arrived to Tequixquiac and redistributed the lands of the municipality.
 Approximately 275 hectares of land was redistributed under the ejido system.
 Another 3,338 hectares was awarded as ejido land by President Emilio Portes Gil.
 A system to irrigate these lands was sponsored by President Lázaro Cárdenas between 1937 and 1938, installing a pump to take water out of the drainage canal to irrigate lands here.

 Another drainage canal for the Valley of Mexico was built through here in 1954 under the presidency of Adolfo Ruiz Cortines.
 This spurred economic development of the municipality by increasing the amount of cultivable land.
 The construction of a highway connecting the municipality to Zumpango, Apaxco and the state of Hidalgo helped it to reach new markets.

-In 2009, the first female mayor of the municipality won, Xóchitl Ramírez, a native of the town of Tlapanaloya.
-Although she was the first woman to govern the mayor's office, her government was in decline due to public insecurity, violence, corruption scandals, problems with ejidatarios (farmers) over land ownership, and abuses of authority backed by the government. of the state and the local council.
+In 2009, Xóchitl Ramírez, a native of the town of Tlapanaloya, became the first female mayor of the municipality.
+Although she was the first woman to govern the mayor's office, her government was in decline due to public insecurity, violence, corruption scandals, problems with ejidatarios (farmers) over land ownership, and abuses of authority backed by the government of the state and the local council.

 The first mayor denounced by citizens in high federal courts, upon proving acts of corruption and embezzlement of money, was Salvador Raúl Vásquez Valencia and some members of his city council.